daneski13/portfolio-website/src/routes/projects/decoding-sector-valuation-dynamics.md

 **Machine Learning Libraries:**

-cuML, LightGBM, DBSCAN
+cuML, LightGBM

 **Other Libraries:**

-SciPy, Statsmodels, NumPy, CuPy
+SHAP, SciPy, Statsmodels, NumPy, CuPy

 ---

 My honors thesis, "Decoding Sector Valuation Dynamics," explores the drivers of equity valuations within Global Industry Classification Standard (GICS) sectors.
 It takes the form of a predictive analytics project, where I utilize company fundamentals, economic indicators, and various commodities to explain the variance in stock returns.
 I conducted the project using Python, employing multivariate regression and gradient-boosted decision tree models within Jupyter notebooks.
 The final report was composed in LaTeX.

-**Note that this is a draft document, the final version will be uploaded upon completion of revisions following advisor feedback and the thesis defense.**
+**Note that this is a draft document, the final version and associated code will be uploaded upon completion of revisions following advisor feedback and the thesis defense.**

 ## Précis